DATA 419 — NLP — Fall 2025

 Bigram model

 Our first word, as always, is "<s>".
 What should the next word be?
 According to our corpus, the next word will always be "oh".
-After all, there is only one utterance in the corpus, and it has an oh after the <s>, so as far as our model is concerned, this is the only possible sentence starter.
+After all, there is only one sentence in the corpus, and it has an oh after the <s>, so as far as our model is concerned, this is the only possible sentence starter.
 For similar reasons, the word following oh will always be you.

 Now, for the first time, it's mildly interesting.
 The word you could be followed by either of two words: "bad" or "hurt".
 Also, each of those two choices is equally likely, since the corpus has one "you bad" bigram and one "you hurt" bigram.